TomoGuide/TomoGuide.github.io/README.md

 Visit our [documentation site](https://tomoguide.github.io/) to begin your journey into Cryo-Electron Tomography.

 ### 👥 Contributors
 This guide is maintained by [Philippe Van der Stappen](https://github.com/Phaips).
 We welcome contributions from the community!
-Please raise any issues here directly.
+Please raise any issues or suggestions here directly.

 ### 📄 License
 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).